DEVANSHU-KALI/machine_leaning_course/optimizers/Gradient_descent.md

 - stochastic:
 - batch:
 - mini batch:
-### How this works in the code:, NOte: this process used batch gradient descent. and this is just for example.
+### How this works in the code:, Note: the below process was done using the batch gradient descent. and this is just for example.
 - you start with random parameters (e.g, slope m, intercept c) and at the end you should find the values which minimize the loss.
 - at each step:
 	- you compute the gradients (i.e, slope and loss function).